 - Enzyme preparations are for modifying proteins, polysaccharides, and fats.

 - Gases are the last nutrient type to know.
 These are for serving as propellants, aerates, or creating carbonation.

 Some product besides tobacco that intends to supplement our diet by containing one or more of these:

 - Some amino acid

-Some dietary substance to be used by a man for supplementation of the diet through increases in the total dietary intake
+Some dietary substances to be used by a man for supplementation of the diet through increases in the total dietary intake

-Some concentrate, metabolite, extract, constituent, or a combination of the other mentioned ingredients.
+Some concentrate, metabolites, extracts, constituents, or a combination of the ingredients mentioned.

-- Is intended to be ingested in a form in the previous section
+- Is intended to be ingested in the form in the previous section

 - Is not represented for use as a standard food or sole meal item